TyC Sports

-TyC Sports is an Argentine pay television sports channel owned by Torneos and Clarín Group, based in Buenos Aires.
+TyC Sports is an Argentine pay television sports channel co-owned by Torneos and Clarín Group, based in Buenos Aires.
 In Argentina, the channel broadcasts the Argentine B Nacional, CONMEBOL Qualifiers, Argentina national football team friendly matches, Liga Nacional de Básquet, the Argentina Open and other sports.
 Outside Argentina, the channel broadcasts the Argentine Primera División.
 It broadcasts in Spanish.
 In DirecTV Latin America watch on the channel 629, and 1629 in HD.

 Channels

 Torneos and the Clarín Group currently operate the domestic pay TV channel TyC Sports, as well as two international pay TV channels TyC Sports.